OpenRailAssociation/technical-committee/docs/infrastructure/on-off-boarding.md

 ### Administrative

-This guide does not contain all the administrative, financial, and legal steps required for onboarding a new member organization as this is documented internally and elsewhere.
+This guide does not contain all the administrative, financial, and legal steps required for onboarding a new member organization.
+This is documented internally and a responsibility of the OpenRail Team.

 ## People {#people}